Mythologos/EvaLatin2024-NostraDomina/README.md

 - the automatically-annotated data generated as a part of the paper (see `data/polarity/training`)
 - the tools applied to generate and process that data, including the novel polarity coordinate clustering method (see `gaussian_annotator.py`, `polarity_annotator.py`, and `polarity_splitter.py`)
-- the process used to train and tune neural networks on this data (see `polarity_detector.py` and `trial_generator.py`) We describe the contents of this repository in more detail below, and we highlight our available CLIs as well as any additional information that may be helpful in reproducing our experiments.
+- the process used to train and tune neural networks on this data (see `polarity_detector.py` and `trial_generator.py`)
+- the tools employed to analyze and visualize the results of our methods on EvaLatin 2024's test data (see `polarity_scorer.py` and `results_visualizer.py`).
+We describe the contents of this repository in more detail below, and we highlight our available CLIs as well as any additional information that may be helpful in reproducing our experiments.

 ## Use